ncarboni/arthistorydata/docs/modelling.md

 *CRM modelling & examples*

 The document outlines modelling choices in relation to diverse entities described in the Consortium's data.
 The modelling is provided, whenever possible, using CIDOC-CRM.
-However, in certain cases other ontologies are used.
+However, in certain cases, other ontologies are used.
-For each of the described entities diverse encoding choices were outlined, and decision about them were made.
-Scope of this document is not to provide a track of this process, but just to present its results.
+For each of the described entities diverse encoding choices were outlined, and a decision about each of them was made.
+The scope of this document is not to provide a track of this process, but just to present its results.
 The documentation of the possible modelling and encoding of an entity in RDF can be found in the [Annex A](#).

-For each entity, as an example of its use, an RDF encoding of a real-world statements is provided.
-The syntax of the encoding is Turtle, and all the prefix used can be found on [http://prefix.cc/](http://prefix.cc/) .
+For each entity, as an example of its use, an RDF encoding of a real-world statement is provided.
+The syntax of the encoding is Turtle, and all the prefix used can be found on [http://prefix.cc/](http://prefix.cc/).

 ## Appellation